Noodles & Company, a fast-casual pasta chain, has expanded its benefits package to focus on family-friendly perks.

 The Broomfield, Colorado-based chain has added six full weeks of fully paid maternity leave, a $10,000 adoption assistance, breast milk shipment reimbursement and flexible time off, along with enhancing its parental leave policy.
 Noodles & Co. will also offer $1,000 in student loan debt assistance a year to general managers and give veterans paid time off on Veterans Day.

-“We actually started talking about these over a year ago, says Amy Cohen, director of benefits, compensation and HRIS at Noodles & Co.
+“We actually started talking about these over a year ago," says Amy Cohen, director of benefits and compensation at Noodles & Co.
 “It is part of longer-term strategy to be the best place to work by 2020.”

 The company says it wanted to offer a benefits package that recognizes the importance of work-life balance, especially because female employees make up about 54% of the company’s workforce.

 Because the company is staffed predominantly by hourly workers, the paid maternity leave and two full months of additional parental leave are available to assistant general manager-level employees and higher.